rezakhosh78/SIMORGH-Scanner/README.md

 - Suggested Windows concurrency: `10` to `30`
 - Suggested Android Go concurrency: `15` to `30`
 - For speed-test on mobile, set speed workers to `2` or `3`.
-- If the Single EXE runtime breaks, delete its folder from `%LOCALAPPDATA%\RKh-CFS` and run the EXE again.

 ---

 ## ⚠️ Donate